Maritime and Admiralty Laws Practice in CLP Part-2

 A ship could be arrested in an action in rem for any of the following claims:

-• any claim in the nature of salvage of life from a ship or cargo or any property on board a ship or the ship itself or its apparel, whether services were rendered on the high sea or within territorial waters or inland waters or in a port, including any claim arising by virtue of the application by or under section 12 of the Civil Aviation Ordinance, 1960, (Ordinance XXXII of 1960) of the law relation to salvage to aircraft and their apparel and cargo;
+- any claim like salvage of life from a ship or cargo or any property on board a ship or the ship itself or its apparel, whether services were rendered on the high sea or within territorial waters or inland waters or in a port, including any claim arising by the application by or under section 12 of the Civil Aviation Ordinance, 1960, (Ordinance XXXII of 1960) of the law relation to salvage to aircraft and their apparel and cargo;

-• any claim for disbursements made on account of or for the purpose of a ship by the Master, shipper, charterer or agent of the ship;
+- any claim for disbursements made on account of or for a ship by the Master, shipper, charterer or agent of the ship;

 A ship could be arrested irrespective of her flag.